Lightjohn/Ssh-ultimate-guide/README.md

 ssh machine
 ```

-Ready ?
+Ready?
 Let's modify the ~/.ssh/config file in your local home.
 For that you
 can use every text editor you want.

 A SSH config file works like that: